rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

+## A SwiftUI based version of RsyncOSX

+[The work on a SwiftUI based version](/post/swiftui/) has commenced.
+The current version of RsyncOSX will be maintenaned until the SwiftUI based version is released.

 ## How to setup remote servers

 Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup [passwordless logins](/post/remotelogins/).
 The advised setup is by utilizing ssh-keys.